-Toronto’s Best Patios to Lounge at All Summer Long
+The Best Patios in Toronto for Making the Most of Warm(ish) Weather

-Just as autumn wouldn’t be the same without pumpkin spice lattes, summer is nothing without a handful of glorious afternoons spent on a patio.
-Whether it’s due to the colourful décor, which makes our Insta feeds cry out with joy, or the endless menu of handheld eats and boozy bevs, patios are the place to be as soon as the summer is in full swing.
-With all of the chic locales in the #6ix, it can be a struggle to know which spot has the best views and vibe.
-That is why we did some patio hopping to find the best spots in Toronto so you don’t have to.
-And if you want to peep our ultimate list of the best patios Canada-wide, click here.
+Just as autumn wouldn’t be the same without pumpkin spice lattes, summer (and, tbh, even early spring when it’s not quite warm enough yet) is nothing without a handful of glorious afternoons spent on a patio.
+Whether it’s thanks to the colourful décor, which makes our Insta feeds cry out with joy, or the menus full of endless eats and boozy bevvies, patios are the place to be as soon as the sun is shining.
+But with all so many options in the city (seriously, EVERYONE opens a patio come May 2-4 weekend), it can be a struggle to know which spot has the best views and vibe.
+That is why we did the leg work to find the best patios in Toronto so you don’t have to.
+Cheers!

 Amsterdam Brewhouse

-Find it: 245 Queens Quay W, South Building, amsterdamnbrewhouse.com
+Find it: 245 Queens Quay W, South Building, amsterdamnbeer.com

 Open since: 2013